openl2m/openl2m/docs/api/endpoints.rst

 400 for badly formed requests, or other 400-level codes.
 Typically, there is a "reason" JSON return variable with more information on the failure.

+**API calls accept both 'form' and 'json' encoding**.
+I.e. APIs that require POST can use a *Content-Type* header of either *application/x-www-form-urlencoded* or *application/json*

+**A simple example API client is provided at** https://github.com/openl2m/

 .. list-table:: API endpoints
     :widths: 25 15 15 100 100